 Last Updated: June 15th

-There’s nothing better than bingeing some good scary movies on Netflix on a dark, stormy night.
 From ghosts to vampires and zombies, just about every morbid fantasy that your demented mind can conjure has representation over on Netflix.
-We’ve watched the best horror movies on Netflix streaming right now, and here they are, in their beastly, blood-curdling glory.
-It’s perfect for that late night movie binge to keep you wide awake well into 2021.
+We’ve watched the best horror movies streaming right now, and here they are, in their beastly, blood-curdling glory.

 It Comes At Night (2017)